Interactive and Batch Jobs

 potr_predictions1_history.txt potr_predictions1_predlocs.txt potr_predictions2_history.txt potr_predictions2_predlocs.txt

-head locator_out/potr_predictions2_predlocs.txt
+head out/potr_predictions2_predlocs.txt

 x,y,sampleID